 “Yep.
 On Thursday.”

 She sat without speaking as I rinsed dishes and loaded them into the dishwasher.
-Though I heard my daughter’s angst, my monkey-mind chattered louder, calculating what was due when.
+Though I heard my daughter’s angst, my monkey-mind chattered louder, calculating priorities on my agenda by what was due when.
 I was running out of time.

 She nodded.